Information for Graduates of Non-Accredited Schools

 The Educational Commission for Foreign Veterinary Graduates (ECFVG) program is a certification program for graduates of non-accredited veterinary schools operated by the American Veterinary Medical Association.
 All licensing boards accept ECFVG certificates for candidates seeking licensure.

 The ECFVG program consists of four steps.
 The first step is application and credentials verification, which requires the applicant to demonstrate that they are a graduate of a recognized (but not AVMA-accredited) school of veterinary medicine.
 The second step requires demonstration of English proficiency.
-Beginning in 2007, the third step is passing the ECFVG's Basic and Clinical Sciences Examination (BCSE), and the fourth step is passing a three and a half day hands-on clinical skills examination (the Clinical Proficiency Examination (CPE)).
+The third step is passing the ECFVG's Basic and Clinical Sciences Examination (BCSE), and the fourth step is passing a clinical skills examination.

 Beginning with the November-December 2007 NAVLE administration, ECFVG candidates must pass the ECFVG's step 3 examination before they can be approved by a licensing board to take the NAVLE.